SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Code design and implementation choices

-A particularly relevant example of this issue is the generalized use of a tree-code infrastructure \citep[e.g.][]{Barnes1986}, originally designed to solve the equations of gravity, to also perform a neighbour-finding search for SPH \citep[see e.g.][for a review]{Monaghan1992, Price2012}.
+A particularly relevant example of this issue is the generalised use of a tree-code infrastructure \citep[e.g.][]{Barnes1986}, originally designed to solve the equations of gravity, to also perform a neighbour-finding search for SPH \citep[see e.g.][for a review]{Monaghan1992, Price2012}.
 Similarly, this gas neighbour-finding code is then sometimes reused to find neighbours of star particles (for feedback or enrichment), although the two species are clustered very differently.
 These kinds of infrastructure re-use are ubiquitous in contemporary simulation codes \citep[e.g.][]{Hernquist1989, Couchman1995, Dave1997, Springel2001, Wadsley2004, Springel2005, Springel2010, Hubber2011, Wadsley2017, Price2018, Springel2021}.
 Although appealing for its reduced complexity, and successful in the past, this approach can in some cases result in noticeable sub-optimal computational efficiency, in particular for modern computing hardware.
+The data structure itself (a nested set of grids) is not the culprit here, the way it is traversed is the limitation.
 For example, tree walks typically involve frequent jumps in memory moving up and down the tree, a pattern that is not ideal for modern CPUs or GPUs.
 Such a pattern is particularly sub-optimal to make efficient use of the hierarchy of memory caches as most of the data read will be discarded.
-Instead, modern hardware prefers to access memory linearly and predictably, which also allows for a more efficient utilization of the memory bandiwth and caches, but also enables vector instructions (SIMD).
+Instead, modern hardware prefers to access memory linearly and predictably, which also allows for a more efficient utilisation of the memory bandwidth and caches, but also enables vector instructions (SIMD).
 To exploit vector instructions, we need all the elements of the vector (e.g. particles) to follow the same branching path.
 Thus, if an independent tree-walk has to be performed for each particle, and there is no obvious way to meaningfully group the particles into batches that will follow the same path in the tree, then it will seriously hinder our ability to use such vector instructions in our algorithms.
-Such an approach would hence, from the outset, forfeit 7/\nth{8}\footnote{On a computer using \techjargon{AVX2} instructions (i.e. a SIMD vector size of 8), which is typical of current hardware.} of the available computing performance of a modern system.
+Such an approach would hence, from the outset, forfeit 7/\nth{8}\footnote{On a computer using \techjargon{AVX2} instructions (i.e. a SIMD vector size of 8), which is typical of current hardware.
+We note however that such peak performance is rarely achieved in actual production simulations.} of the available computing performance of a modern system.
 The loss of performance due to a tree-walk's inability to make use of the various cache levels is more difficult to quantify.
-However, the recent trend in computing hardware to add more layers of caches is a clear sign that their use ought to be maximised in order to exract performance out of the computing units.
-To back up this intuition, we performed a detailed analysis of the large cosmological simulations from the \eagle project \citep{Schaye2015}.
-It showed that the majority ($>65\%$) of the computing time was spent in the neighbour-finding operations performed via a tree walk. \\
+However, the recent trend in computing hardware to add more layers of caches is a clear sign that their use ought to be maximised in order to extract performance out of the computing units.
+To back up this intuition, we performed a detailed analysis of the large cosmological simulations from the \eagle project \citep{Schaye2015}, based on a heavily modified version of the \codename{Gadget}-3 code.
+It showed that the majority ($>65\%$) of the computing time was spent in the neighbour-finding operations (both for gas and stars) performed via a tree walk. \\